Christmas in the Time of Covid

 Lighting is another crucial element, and the more candles you can get on the table the better.
 As well as serving their primary purpose, candlesticks and tea light holders are decorative in themselves.
 I really love combining ones of different heights, or if you don’t have that option, mingling candles of varied lengths.

-Everyone looks their best in candlelight, and your photos will attest to the magic of its flattery.
+Everyone looks their best in candlelight, and your photos will reap the benefits.
 Even if you’re having a lunch party rather than an evening event, if it’s winter and indoors, candlelight is always welcome.
 Even better, try and get hold of some beeswax candles, which give off a lovely scent.

 When it comes to flowers, I don’t usually have a pre-planned idea of what I’m going to choose.
 I love going to the market or florist and getting inspired by what they have available.
 If I’m in the countryside I pick whatever I come across – flowers, foliage or herbs.
 Wild flowers wilt very quickly once picked, so it's always better to wait until the last minute.
 Once you have a table with a bit of sparkle, texture and candlelight, as long as you love the flowers, they don't need to adhere to a particular theme.
 Flowers always enhance a table, so there's no need for a rigid aesthetic; instead, let seasonality and personal taste be your guide.

-However, at Christmas I do like to add some specific seasonal touches.
+I do like to add some special seasonal touches.
 Crackers are always a fun way to start the meal, and you can make them yourself, adding personalised presents for each of your guests – handily, these double as place settings.
-As illustrated above, at a dinner last year I included baubles of different textures, sizes and colours in the centrepiece, interspersing them with the vases – a simple yet unmistakable nod to Christmas.
+As illustrated above, at a dinner last year I included baubles of different textures, sizes and colours in the centrepiece, interspersing them with the vases – a simple nod to Christmas.
 Equally effective are the sparkly little birds (right) – usually tree decorations – that I clipped to guests' place cards.
 By the evening’s end they'd landed on people's hair and tops, travelling home with them and becoming keepsakes.

 Last but not least, of course, is the food and wine.
 There’s something very appealing about piling everything on the table in big sharing platters, and letting everyone help themselves.
 Less formality is always a good thing in my book.
 As is having copious amounts of wine throughout the meal.
-Leave a couple of magnums of wine on the table, bring a splendid cheeseboard out alongside dessert – drink, eat, be merry.
-A great recipe for turning the page on the last ten months, and starting the next chapter.
+Leave a couple of magnums of wine on the table, bring a cheeseboard out alongside dessert – drink, eat, be merry.
+A great recipe for closing the door on the last ten months, and welcoming in a new year.